rubnsbarbosa/threads/README.md

 * `dispatch_semaphore_wait()` a function that decrements semaphore value.
 * `dispatch_semaphore_signal()` a function that increments semaphore value.

-if we'd like to double check we can change like below
+if we'd like to double check we can change it like below

 ```cpp
 int waitResult, signalResult;